 Ramsey County Mission Statement

-Working with you to enhance our quality of life.
+A county of excellence working with you to enhance our quality of life.

 Ramsey County Parks and Recreation has developed an ordinance for the control and management of parks, recreation and open space areas and facilities under the jurisdiction of the Ramsey County Board of Commissioners.

 Parks and Recreation Commission

 The Parks and Recreation Commission serves as an advisory commission to the Parks and Recreation department and Ramsey County Board on matters relating to planning, development and operation of parks, trails, open space and recreation areas.

 The system plan sets forth a direction for preservation, use and development of the Ramsey County parks and recreation system.
 The plan is intended to be a land use guide that documents current and intended uses for all parks, open space sites, trails and facilities.
 The plan was established by the Ramsey County Parks and Recreation Department staff, Ramsey County Parks and Recreation Commission and the Ramsey County Board of Commissioners.

 The system plan summarizes current conditions, and the recreation development plans and natural resource management plans from applicable approved master plans for individual system elements.
 The information contained in these master plans provides supporting documentation for the system plan.
 The system plan is a dynamic document, that may be amended over time to reflect changes in environmental factors, demographics, and leisure interests and trends within Ramsey County.
 Issues relative to operations, maintenance and programs are not addressed directly in this plan.

 Ramsey County is the smallest county in the state at 156 square miles with a population density